AdamGPrice/P5-Sketches/README.md

 # P5-Sketches
-A repository for random JavaScript code
+A repository for random JavaScript code.